High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 How Much Does High-Risk Car Insurance Cost?

 High-risk drivers pay dramatically more than standard policyholders — often 2 to 3 times the national average.
-The national average full-coverage premium sits around $2,158 per year heading into 2026, but high-risk drivers regularly face annual bills far above that.
+As of 2026, the national average full-coverage premium sits around $2,356 per year for clean-record drivers.
+High-risk profiles face annual bills far above that, with costs climbing sharply in the second half of 2025 as insurers applied more targeted surcharges.

 Rate Increases by Risk Factor

-Risk Factor Estimated Annual Premium vs. Standard Rate
+Risk Factor Estimated Annual Premium (Full Coverage) vs. Standard Rate

 Multiple violations Up to 3x standard Depends on severity